williamguiracoche/Logs-Analysis/REAMDE.md

 In this project, I worked with data that could have come from a real-world web application, with fields representing information that a web server would record, such as HTTP status codes and URL paths.
 The web server and the reporting tool both connect to the same database, allowing information to flow from the web server into the report.

 ## Getting Started
 The main project is run on python version 2 and the database is on a SQL file.
 To run the project, you can use PostgreSQL to use the SQL queries necessary.
-I used a virtual machine to run PostgreSQL.
+I used a virtual machine with a vagrant directory to run PostgreSQL.
 The main file, analysis.py, imports the psycopg2 library to manage the SQL database.

+You can download the database from https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip (provided by Udacity.)
+To load the data, cd into the vagrant directory and use the command psql -d news -f newsdata.sql

-To create the report, simply run analysis.py in the virtual machine.
+To create the report, simply run 'python analysis.py' in your running virtual machine.

 ## Report Objectives
 The report is created by three main functions: popular_articles(), popular_authors(), and high_error().